Bilateral Relations Switzerland–Nigeria

 Economic cooperation

 Nigeria is a major trading partner for Switzerland in Africa.
 While Nigeria exports mainly crude oil to Switzerland, Switzerland's main exports to Nigeria are pharmaceuticals and machinery.
 Switzerland has a large negative trade balance with Nigeria due to oil imports.
-Over 50 Swiss companies are active in Nigeria, mainly in the south of the country.
-They have made direct investments amounting to approximately USD 550 million and employ over 7,000 people.

 Information on countries, State Secretariat for Economic Affairs SECO